 My Company Has Been Sued By A Supplier Alleging A Breach Of Contract.
-What Do I Do?
+What Should I Do?

 If you are a corporation or any kind of a business entity, you need to have an attorney respond to a complaint.
 In Florida, corporations are not allowed to represent themselves.
 An attorney has to answer the complaint and file affirmative defenses, perhaps filing a counter-complaint or a cross-complaint, if a third party is to be brought in.
 Have the attorney file those documents to make sure that the company does not have a default judgment entered against it.
 A default judgment means that as long as the plaintiff presents some proof in the case, there will be no defense by the defendant because they failed to answer in a timely manner.
 In the state of Florida, you have 20 days in which to file your answer and affirmative defenses, or a motion to dismiss.